slingr-stack/google-workspace-package/README.md

 **Mandatory**: true

 #### Private Key
-The private key associated to the service account, it shows up when Service Account authorization method is enabled.
+The private key associated with the service account, it shows up when Service Account authorization method is enabled.

 **Name**: `privateKey`
 **Type**: password